taylor-schneider/ml-training-jupyter-notebooks/Machine Learning/MLOps/AI Studios/README.md

 # Reccomendations

-Based on my experiences with the tools I would reccomend using either n8n or FlowiseAI depending on the use case.
-I think n8n offers the most sophistication in terms of workflow automation.
-I think Flowise supports a larger set of frameworks out of the box.
+Based on my experiences with the tools I would reccomend using LangFlow.
+I think it offers the best feature set and most portability.

+If FlowiseAI is able to match the portability and closes the open feature request I would also reccomend that tool as it also supports LlamaIndex natively.

+The AutoGen Studio licensing is a red flag in my humble opinion and the n8n solution has no plans to offer an SDK which is also concerning.

 # Closed Source Products (Not Reviewed)
 - SmythOS